Communicating using monday.com

 An important part of communication is the receipt of information from your teammates.
 On monday, there are 2 main features you should understand to communicate effectively with your team - the inbox and the notifications bell.

 The notifications bell on the other hand, is where you’ll receive notifications about any activity on the account which relates to you.
-This could be that someone has assigned you to a particular pulse on a board, has replied or liked an update you posted in a pulse, has subscribed you to a board etc. Always make sure to check your bell to make sure you don’t miss anything.
+This could be that someone has assigned you to a particular item on a board, has replied or liked an update you posted in an item, has subscribed you to a board etc. Always make sure to check your bell to make sure you don’t miss anything.

 You also have the option to receive email notifications for certain activities happening on your monday account.
 You can manage which activity triggers an email through your profile.
 If you’re not an email person, why not uncheck everything except the daily digest, which provides you with a daily overview of the things which have happened on the account in the previous 24 hours?